The European Union has enforced new rules designed to further combat tax avoidance across the European Union.

 - Controlled Foreign Company (CFC)

-For starters, the first measure contained in the new Directive is refers to the Controlled Foreign Company (CFC) rule aiming to deter profit shifting to no or low tax countries.
-Due to the fact that parent companies in a high tax country control their subsidiaries in low or no tax country in order to reduce the Group’s tax liability.
-The CFC rule should discourage them from doing so, in order to ensure that the member state where the parent company is located will tax certain profits that the company registered in a no or low tax country.
-The CFC rule will be triggered if the tax paid in the third country is less than half of that which would have been paid in the Member State in question.
-The company will be given a tax credit for any taxes that it did pay abroad.
-This will ensure that profits are effectively taxed, at the tax rate of the Member State in which they were generated.
+For starters, the first measure contained in the new Directive refers to the Controlled Foreign Company (CFC) rule aiming to deter profit shifting to no-, or low-, tax countries, since parent companies in a high tax country often control their subsidiaries in a no-, or low-, tax country in order to reduce the Group’s tax liability.
+The CFC rule should discourage them from doing so, by ensuring that the member-state where the parent company is located will tax certain profits that the company registered in no-, or low-, tax country.
+The CFC rule will be triggered if the tax paid in the third country is less than half of that which would have been paid in the member-state in question.
+The company will be given tax credit for any taxes that it did pay abroad.
+This will ensure that profits are effectively taxed, at the tax rate of the member-state in which they were generated.

-When a non-Cyprus tax resident company (or an exempt foreign Permanent Establishment (PE) meets the definition criteria of CFC, the Cyprus CIT taxpayer must include in its taxable profit the non-distributed income (including interest, royalties and dividends) of the CFC to the extent that such income arises from non-genuine arrangements which have been put in place for the essential purpose of obtaining a tax advantage.
+When a non-Cyprus tax-resident company (or an exempt foreign Permanent Establishment (PE) meets the definitional criteria of CFC, the Cyprus CIT taxpayer must include in its taxable profit the non-distributed income (including interest, royalties and dividends) of the CFC to the extent that such income arises from non-genuine arrangements which have been put in place for the essential purpose of obtaining a tax advantage.

 Failure to comply with the EU directive:

-If a member state fails to comply with EU directive, the European Commission may open an infringement procedure, and if necessary, it may bring the case before the Court of Justice of the European Union.
+If a member-state fails to comply with the EU directive, the European Commission may open an infringement procedure, and if necessary, it may bring the case before the Court of Justice of the European Union.

 - Interest Limitation Rule